SurPun/AWS-Developer-Associate/Section 9: Route 53/Notes.md

 ## 87. What is a DNS?

-- Domain Name System which translates the human friendly hostnames into the machine IP addresses
+- Domain Name System which translates the human friendly host names into the machine IP addresses
 - www.google.com => 172.217.18.36
 - DNS is the backbone of the Internet
 - DNS uses hierarchical naming structure